menu

 My Honest Altra Lone Peak Review

 I made the switch from low-top hiking boots to trail runners in 2020 when I bought my first pair of Altra trail runners.
 The first pair of trail runners I bought were Altra Superiors, which are similar to the Lone Peaks, but with less cushion.
 I found them to be a little too basic, so I switched to Lone Peaks when they were ready to be replaced.
-I’ve gone through 3 pairs of Lone Peaks since (the 5, 6, & 7s).
+I’ve owned 4 pairs of Lone Peaks since (the 5, 6, 7, and 8s).

 One reason why I’m such a big fan of Altra Lone Peaks is because they’re lightweight and easy to move in.
 I’m generally a fast hiker and like to be able to move nimbly on the trail, so I prefer a light trail runner over a bulky hiking boot.
 The biggest drawback to a light shoe is that since there isn’t a ton of cushion, my feet start hurting on backpacking trips where I’m carrying a heavy pack.